New York City Travel Tips You Need to Know Before Visiting

 In a worst-case scenario, there are tons of places to go shopping to grab yourself some warm clothes, including Macy’s.
 Additionally, if it is brutally cold or raining, check out the best things to do in NYC on a Rainy (or cold) Day!

 Additionally, here is my winter NYC packing list!

 New York City Travel Tips Review

-Aren’t you so glad you have finally made it to the bottom?
+Aren’t you so glad you have finally made it to the bottom of these NYC travel tips?
 I hope that these New York City travel tips not only help you have the most amazing time in the City but also help you feel like you have a little bit of NYC in you!
-NYC is one huge melting pot after all!
+NYC is one huge melting pot, after all!

 Found this New York tips guide helpful, want me to add something, or have any questions?
 Let me know in the comments!